- Apply For Free

 For more information on Open House dates and registration, please click here.

-These official campus visiting sessions are offered most Mondays and Fridays.
-Information Session provide an opportunity to:
+These official campus visiting sessions are offered most Mondays.
+Information Sessions provide an opportunity to:

-- Discuss financial aid, housing and other topics of interest
+- Discuss the application process, academic opportunities, financial aid, housing and other topics of interest

 - Observe a law class